davidvoler/polyglots/README.md

 - [v] create a template per course
 - [v] create a template per module
 - [v] decide if to use tags per elements - true false for eah element type

-Started by template in code - next move to template in database tables.
+- [v] Started by template in code - next move to template in database tables.

+Next step im course templating

+- [v] create an automatic template that uses calculations - not predefined module definitions
+- [v] Play with the sql and try to generate for this logic - in japanese
+- []  Play with English

+#### Data
+- [v] after playing with the data - I can see that japanese is missing "pronoun"
+- [v] Japanese is missing Particles - We need them for grammar explanations

 #### Generation process

 - [] select templates
 - [] order words, verbs, nouns etc
 - [] select alphabet - yes/no